sim642/oop-lambda-template/README.md

 ### Laziness
 Streams are lazy, which simply means they do as few operations as possible and as late as possible.
 For this reason, streams only start processing the elements when a terminal operation is run.
 All intermediate operations are simply "remembered" but not actually executed before necessary.

-This is illustrated by the following example where intermediate operations print something so we can see whether and when they run:
+This is illustrated by the following example where intermediate operations print something so we can see whether and when they run (never do this in practice):
 ```java
 IntStream.rangeClosed(1, 10)
         .filter(i -> {